duksctf/duksctf.github.io/_posts/2019-09-30-GreHack-Delayed-Memories-The-Grid.md

 0x5555555552b5      jmp 0x555555555275
 ```

-We noticed that he character is first right shifted by 6 and only the two last bits are kept.
+We noticed that the character is first right shifted by 6 and only the two last bits are kept.
 Then a function is called.
 Then the character is shifted by 4 and the two last bits are kept and the same function is called and so on.
 Thus we supposed that
 the function at **0x5555555551fa** was a move function which takes 2 bits of the character as input.